Archive for category Author: Steve Hall

 John Yardley: as I see it || Steve Hall

-Posted by henry in Author: John Yardley, Author: Steve Hall, Medium: Watercolour, Publisher: Halsgrove, Publisher: Halstar on October 13, 2009
+Posted by Henry in Author: John Yardley, Author: Steve Hall, Medium: Watercolour, Publisher: Halsgrove, Publisher: Halstar on Oct 13, 2009

 This new collection of John’s work covers largely the last couple of years and therefore includes much that has not been seen in print before.
 The subtitle refers to John’s own assertion that he paints what is in front of him, usually from life rather than sketches, this being the key to the immediacy of his work and the predominance of his use of light and colour, with form often taking a back seat.
 The selection is John’s own, assisted by his wife Brenda, with an introduction by Steve Hall that provides a brief narrative of John’s life and career to date.